Special Educational Needs

 - Our Specialist Dyslexia Teacher (Cathy Blairs) who was judged by Ofsted to be an outstanding practitioner, provides and coordinates assessments and interventions for children with dyslexia.
-This is a 1:1 intervention which has a good evidence base for rapidly increasing progress in reading.
-Cathy holds a Post Graduate Certificate in Specific Learning Difficulties, is a member of the British Dyslexia Association (BDA) holding AMBDA status, and attends regular training and workshops as part of her continuing professional development.
+Cathy holds a Post Graduate Certificate in Specific Learning Difficulties, is a member of the British Dyslexia Association (BDA) holding AMBDA status.

 - A Designated School Governor (Emma Forrester) who works with the SENCo in leading SEND across the school.

 OTHER TEACHERS ON OUR SCHOOL STAFF

 Joanna Burrows has completed the National Award for Special Educational Needs Co-ordination.